MarkMData/MSc_portfolio/README.md

 - Produce a downloadable report of plots, table, and map for selected sites and weather variable
 - Produce a downloadable csv file of the table
 - Calculate and display the Hutton Criteria for a user selected location and month

 ### Approach
 With quite a lot of infomation needing to be displayed I decided to go with a two page layout using the flatly theme.
-The first page was used for displaying the meteorological data and has a sidebar containing the user selectable options on the left, and a tabset panel on the right with a tab each for the location map, plot, table, and downloads.
+The first page is used for displaying the meteorological data.

 ![Image of Shiny web app page 1](https://github.com/MarkMData/portfolio/blob/main/images/Shiny_app_pg1.PNG?raw=true)
-The the second page was used for displaying the Hutton Criteria, and had a fixed panel with infomation about the Hutton criteria on the right and on the left another fixed panel with the user selctable inputs of loaction and month as well as a calender which displays the days when the Hutton criteria has been met.
-In the background I used a map to display the selected location.
+The the second page is used for displaying the Hutton Criteria.

 ![Image of Shiny web app page 2](https://github.com/MarkMData/portfolio/blob/main/images/Shiny_app_pg2.PNG?raw=true)

-To create the app I used a single app.R file for the UI and server code, and a seperate R file for all the functions used for generating the plots, maps, and table.
+To create the app I used a single app.R file for the UI and server code with a seperate R file for all the functions used for generating the plots, maps, and table.
 I also created a Rmarkdown file for the downloadable report.

 The data sets for each location were provided to us as csv files and loading these into the app was slow so I converted them all to RData files.
 I created functions for generating the plots and table which would take as inputs the user selected options and load the Rdata files for the selected sites then clean & wrangle the data (dealing with missing values, duplicates, correcting formatting, and performing aggregations if required) before generating the desired output.
 I used the Leaflet package to create the base maps with markers for the selected locations.
 To show the days the Hutton criteria was met I created a function that takes as input the selected location and month and then loads, cleans & wrangles the data before generating a calender displaying the days the criteria was met.